intelowlproject/docs/docs/IntelOwl/contribute.md

 mapping_data_model={
    "data.urls.url": "external_urls", # unmarshaling of the array is done automatically "data.country": "country_code",
-   "$MALICIOUS": "evaluation", # the $ specify that this is a constant "data.tags.0": "tags" # we just want the first tag }
+   "$malicious": "evaluation", # the $ specify that this is a constant "data.tags.0": "tags" # we just want the first tag }
 ```